Is Claude or ChatGPT Better for Lawyers? (The Answer Will Worry You)

 So, Claude or ChatGPT?

-My advice: Pick the one that offers the robust Enterprise-grade security your IT team signs off on.
+Pick the one that offers enterprise-grade security your IT team signs off on.
 But do not stop there.